 You know that green hue your smoothie turns after adding in a spoonful of spirulina?
 That's because spirulina is "a blue-green microalgae that typically grows in water," explains Jordan, noting that it has a high nutritional value, containing carbohydrates, protein, fatty acids, essential amino acids, vitamins, minerals and phytochemical.
 But beyond being a helpful addition to your diet (and contributing to healthier aging—major points there), studies have shown that spirulina can help with lowering inflammation levels in those with diabetes, and can actually increase the hormone associated with leveling out blood sugar.

 If you suffer from chronic inflammation, boswellia, a centuries-old Ayurvedic herb that has multiple medicinal uses, may help.
 Though more research is needed, it's been found to help treat inflammatory-inducing conditions like osteoarthritis, rheumatoid arthritis, and inflammatory bowel disease, to name a few.
 According to some research, the herb can keep leukotrienes (inflammation-causing molecules) from forming in part thanks to its four powerful acids.
-Bear caution if you're a woman, though, as boswellia can promote blood flow in the pelvis and uterus, and can lead to miscarriage and heavier menstrual flow.
+Bear caution if you menstruate or plan to get/are pregnant, however, as boswellia may promote blood flow in the pelvis and uterus, and may lead to miscarriage and heavier menstrual flow.

 Rajaei E, Mowla K, Ghorbani A, Bahadoram S, Bahadoram M, Dargahi-Malamir M. The effect of omega-3 fatty acids in patients with active rheumatoid arthritis receiving DMARDs therapy: Double-blind randomized controlled trial.
 Glob J Health Sci.
 2015;8(7):18-25. doi:10.5539/gjhs.v8n7p18